Monday, November 1, 2021

 They trusted themselves, trusted the Serpent, but they did not trust God.
 Thereby, they became disqualified and unsuitable for an eternal life walking in the freedom intrinsic to the image of God.

 Jesus was the prototypical eternal man.
 Not only was he flesh and bone and soulish in a human sense, he was also God in the flesh.
 Tested though he was, he stayed true to the Heavenly Father.
 He trusted his Father's judgment and stayed dedicated to his will.
 He never deviated, not even once from his Heavenly Father's will though he had at every turn the freedom to do so.
-He demonstrated that God dwelling within the soul and frame of a human made in his image was a sufficient synthesization to achieve perfection in being and eternal life.
+He demonstrated that God dwelling in unity within the soul and frame of a human being made in his image was a sufficient synthesization to achieve perfection in being and eternal life.

+Those who are in Christ and in whom is Christ have become, in earnest, the kind of human Christ is.
 We were in Adam and did as Adam did.
 We were flawed and not capable of being truly righteous.
 By faith in Jesus and rebirth in the Spirit of God we are in Jesus and Jesus is in us.
 What he did, as he did, we also will do.
 As he is righteous so are we.
 He lives forever and so will we.

 Monday, October 25, 2021